jkordek1/SimpleServoTester/README.md

 Still WIP

 ## About
-Simple electronic circuit for quick on-the-go servo testing.
+Simple project for quick on-the-go servo testing.
 It has two different modes, manual one for controlling the servo position via rotary encoder and automatic (sweep) mode.

 ## Project status
 - [x] Breadboard prototype